robertreems/pyhuect/README.md

 2. [DONOTEDIT]
 This section is fully managed by the program.
 Do not edit it yourself unless you know the username and want to set it yourself.

-# usage of the program
+# Usage of the program
 As stated before, you'll have to execute the main.py file.

 # A note from Robert